bcgov/mobile-developer-guide/docs/index.md

 # Mobile app development

-The Province of B.C. provides many types of mobile apps to the public.
-From wildlife tracking, to digital ID, to employment services and more.
+The B.C. government provides many types of mobile apps to the public, like wildlife tracking and employment services.
 These apps are available for download on [Apple's App Store](https://apps.apple.com/us/developer/his-majesty-the-king-in-right-of-the/id487323275) and [Google's Play Store](https://play.google.com/store/apps/developer?id=Province+of+British+Columbia,+Canada&hl=en_CA&gl=US).
-The Province also creates private apps used by its employees for their job functions.
+We also create private apps used by employees for their job functions.

-The Developer Experience Team will assist you in your mobile app development journey.
+The Developer Experience team will assist you in your mobile app development journey.
 While we won't code, design or review your app, we'll help you:

 * Onboard to the app stores
 * Connect with other mobile dev teams